dwainscheeren/dwains-lovelace-dashboard/README.md

 You can use the [thread on the Home Assistant community](https://community.home-assistant.io/t/dwains-theme-an-auto-generating-lovelace-ui-theme/168593) to ask any questions you have.

-Or join me on Discord [Discord Server Home Assistant Addicts](https://discord.gg/7yt64uX).
+Or join me on Dwains Dashboard Discord [Discord Server Home Assistant Addicts](https://discord.gg/7yt64uX).

-I manage this server together with @jimz011 you can also check out his theme [Homekit Infused (HKI)](https://community.home-assistant.io/t/homekit-infused-hki-v1-0-beta-updated-28-01-2020/117086?u=dwains).

 **YouTube Channel**